ENGINE V22 — LIVE IN PRODUCTION

 Regime detection + DXY impact

 30-day rolling Pearson correlation between BTC daily returns and DXY daily returns.
-Confirmed inverse correlation used to adjust signal confidence when DXY moves >0.5% in a session.
+Confirmed inverse correlation used to adjust the Setup Score when DXY moves >0.5% in a session.
 Per-coin beta computed as Cov(coin,BTC)/Var(BTC) over rolling window.

-Measures the live statistical relationship between crypto and the dollar, and adjusts signal confidence accordingly.
+Measures the live statistical relationship between crypto and the dollar, and adjusts the Setup Score accordingly.

 Shadow Model Promotion Protocol